d-morrison/IntroStatActivities/_book/09-RG-2cat-simulation.md

 16. Are the results in this example statistically significant?
 Justify your answer.
 \rgs

-### Section 5.4.3 (Bootstrap confidence interval for a difference in proportions)  {-}

-**Videos**

-* 5.4

-\setstretch{1.25}

-#### Reminders from previous sections {-}

-Sample size of group 1: $n_1$

-Sample size of group 2: $n_2$

-Sample proportion of group 1:  $\hat{p_1}$

-Sample proportion of group 2: $\hat{p_2}$

-Population proportion of group 1: $\pi_1$

-Population proportion of group 2: $\pi_2$

-Parameter: a value summarizing a variable(s) for a population.

-Statistic: a value summarizing a variable(s) for a sample.

-Point estimate: another name for a statistic from a sample; our best guess for the parameter of interest.

-Sampling distribution: plot of statistics from 1000s of samples of the same size taken from the same population.

-Standard deviation of a statistic: the variability of statistics from 1000s of samples; how far, on average, each statistic is from the true value of the parameter.

-Standard error of a statistic: estimated standard deviation of a statistic.

-Confidence interval: a process to determine how large an effect is; a range of plausible values for the parameter.
-Also called ‘estimation’.

-Margin of error: the value that is added to and subtracted from the sample statistic to create a confidence interval; half the width of a confidence interval.

-Bootstrapping: the process of drawing with replacement $n$ times from the original sample.

-Bootstrapped resample: a random sample of size $n$ from the original sample, selected with replacement.

-Bootstrapped statistic: the statistic recorded from the bootstrapped resample.

-Confidence level: how confident we are that the confidence interval will capture the parameter.

-#### Notes {-}
-To create a single bootstrap resample for two categorical variables, how many cards will you need and how will the cards be labeled?
-\rgs

-What is done with the cards once they are labeled?
-\rgs

-Interpretations of confidence level must include:
-\rgs
-\rgs

-How do you determine if the results of a hypothesis test agree with a confidence interval?
-\rgs
-\rgs

-How are the confidence level and the significance level related (for a two-sided test)?
-\rgs

-#### Example: CPR and blood thinner {-}
-1. What is the research question?
-\rgs

-2. What is the sample difference in proportions presented in this example?
-What notation would be used to represent this value?
-\rgs

-3. What is the parameter (using a difference in proportion) representing in the context of this problem?
-What notation would be used to represent this parameter?
-\rgs
-\rgs

-4. How could we use cards to simulate **one** bootstrap resample?
+15. How could we use cards to simulate **one** bootstrap resample?
 How many blue cards --- to represent what?
 How many red cards --- to represent what?
 What would we do with the cards?
 What would you record once you have a simulated sample?
 \rgs
 \rgs
 \rgs

-5. How can we calculate a 90% confidence interval from the bootstrap distribution for this example?
+16. How can we calculate a 90% confidence interval from the bootstrap distribution for this example?
 \rgs

-6. What was the 90% confidence interval?
+17. What was the 90% confidence interval?
 \rgs

-7. Interpret the confidence *interval* in the context of the problem.
+18. Interpret the confidence *interval* in the context of the problem.
 \rgs
 \rgs

-8. Interpret the confidence *level* in the context of the problem.
+19. Interpret the confidence *level* in the context of the problem.
 \rgs
 \rgs

-9. Does the conclusion of the hypothesis test match the confidence interval?
+20. Does the conclusion of the hypothesis test match the confidence interval?
 \rgs

 \newpage